Customer Journey Map Template

 What is a customer journey map?

-Customer Journey Maps represent the journey a customer will experience.
-The journey map should display the thought processes and emotions customers are facing from the first interaction (how they first interacted with your brand) all up till the end (the goal of your map).
-This, in turn, will help businesses understand whether or not they are achieving their goals or not, which, in turn, can help them find solutions to improve the journey experience, which result in higher conversion rates and a better customer experience.
+To sum it up, customer journey maps represent the journey a customer will experience.
+Many teams use customer journey mapping tools to display the thought processes and emotions customers are facing from the first interaction up to the end (the goal of your map).
+This, in turn, helps businesses understand whether they are achieving their goals or not, which can result in higher conversion rates and a better customer experience.

-Identify what your goal is for this map.
-Identifying your ideal outcome is what will help you get started on a successful project.
-Based on this information, you can create your buying persona.
+Identify your goal for the map.
+Identifying your ideal outcome will help set the foundations for a successful project.

 Ask yourself some of these questions:

 Why are you making a customer journey map?

 Based on this, you may want to create a buyer persona.
 This is a fictitious customer with all their demographics and psychographics representing your average customer.
 Having a clear persona is helpful in reminding you to direct every aspect of your customer journey map toward them.